- What is Sensitivity (True Positive Rate)?

 Back to Top

 The specificity of a test (also called the True Negative Rate) is the proportion of people without the disease who will have a negative result.
 In other words, the specificity of a test refers to how well a test identifies patients who do not have a disease.
 A test that has 100% specificity will identify 100% of patients who do not have the disease.
-A test that is 90% specific will identify 90% of patients who do not have the disease and 10% of patients who do not have the disease.
+A test that is 90% specific will identify 90% of patients who do not have the disease.

 Tests with a high specificity (a high true negative rate) are most useful when the result is positive.
 A highly specific test can be useful for ruling in patients who have a certain disease.
 The acronym is SPin (high Specificity, rule in).